resi-labs-ai/resi/LLM.md

 ## Project Overview

-Data Universe is a Bittensor Subnet 13 for data scraping and sentiment analysis.
-It collects real-time data from social media sources (X/Twitter, Reddit, YouTube) and stores it in a distributed network of miners.
-Validators query miners and score them based on data quality, freshness, and diversity.
+RESI (Real Estate Super Intelligence) is Bittensor Subnet 46 for real estate data scraping and analysis.
+Built upon the proven architecture of Subnet 13 (Data Universe), it collects real-time property data primarily from Zillow via RapidAPI and stores it in a distributed network of miners.
+Validators query miners and score them based on data quality, freshness, and diversity to build the world's largest open real estate database.

 ### Core Architecture

 **Miners** (`neurons/miner.py`):
-- Scrape data from configured sources using the scraping system
+- Scrape real estate data from Zillow via RapidAPI using the scraping system
-- Store data locally in SQLite databases via `SqliteMinerStorage`
+- Store property data locally in SQLite databases via `SqliteMinerStorage`
-- Upload data to HuggingFace or S3 for public access
+- Upload data to S3 for public access
 - Serve data to validators through protocol requests

 **Validators** (`neurons/validator.py`):